Finteckinfo/FinPro/WALLET_SETUP_GUIDE.md

 ### Method 1: Auto-Add (If Deployed)

-1. Go to FinERP Dashboard
+1. Go to FinPro Dashboard
 2. Click on FIN balance widget
 3. Click **"Add FIN to MetaMask"** (if available)
 4. Approve in MetaMask popup